micmejia/bible-dump/NKJV/Job/Job 8.md

 Does God subvert judgment?
 Or does the Almighty pervert justice?

 ###### 4
-If your sons have sinned against Him, He has cast them away [^a]for their transgression.
+If your sons have sinned against Him, He has cast them away for their transgression.

 ###### 5
 If you would earnestly seek God And make your supplication to the Almighty,

 ###### 6
-If you _were_ pure and upright, Surely now He would [^b]awake for you, And prosper your rightful dwelling place.
+If you _were_ pure and upright, Surely now He would awake for you, And prosper your rightful dwelling place.

 ###### 7
 Though your beginning was small, Yet your latter end would increase abundantly.